 1. Start With Yourself

 Do you have anything in your possession relating to your family history?
 This could be certificates, letters, documents, photographs and any family heirlooms.

-You probably have them though all this stuff all around your home.
+You probably have all these items around your home.

 Collect them all and put them in a place or room in the house where you will be doing your family history research.
 Having a central place where you can do your research will make it easier for you.